markoirisarri/UnofficialDeepHamPytorchImplementation/README.md

 While these models are richer and more realistic, they pose a significant computational challenge.
 Traditional solution methods, which often rely on creating a grid over the entire state space, suffer from the "Curse of Dimensionality": the computational and memory requirements grow exponentially with the number of state variables.
 This makes solving high-dimensional models practically impossible with standard techniques.

-To overcome these challenges, this repository implements the DeepHAM algorithm by (Han et al., 2025), which leverages neural networks to find the model's solution.
+To overcome these challenges, this repository implements the DeepHAM algorithm by (Han, Yang, and E, 2021), which leverages neural networks to find the model's solution.
 The advantages of this approach are threefold:

 * Immunity to the Curse of Dimensionality